JazZyzJ/Leaf_Recognition/README.md

 The script reads the JSONL log (keeping the latest run per experiment by default) and rebuilds the Markdown table.

-## Report

-The project report lives at `report/neurips_2023.tex`.
-It summarizes methodology, ablations, and leaderboard results.
-Figure placeholders are provided for training curves, ensembling comparisons, and backbone architectures.
-Update `results.md` and `logs/experiment_results.jsonl` before editing the report to keep metrics consistent.

 ### Automated remote run